LoopKit/loopdocs/docs/nightscout/azure_migration.md

 ## Migrate mLab database

 If you’d like to seamlessly keep all your old Azure NS data showing in your new Heroku NS site, you’ll need to copy and paste your old `MONGODB` string from your Azure site.
 Find it in either Application Settings or Connection strings in your Azure control panel and then go to Heroku’s `MONGODB_URI` line.
 Replace the content with your copied string from Azure.
-Double check that your Azure collection used the “entries” name…if it doesn’t, then you will need to update that variable in Heroku to match as well.
+Double-check that your Azure collection used the “entries” name…if it doesn’t, then you will need to update that variable in Heroku to match as well.

 <p align="center">
 <img src="../img/mongo.jpg" width="450">